Hubble Space Telescope Imaging Reveals That SN 2015bh Is Much Fainter than Its Progenitor: Discussion

-Based on the latest photometry of SN\,2009ip up to 3355 days post-explosion, \citet{smith22} suggest the presence of a cluster with $M_V \approx -7.5$~mag, possibly similar in scale to Trumpler 14, a $\sim$1--2~Myr-old, $4300~M_{\odot}$ cluster in the Carina Nebula \citep{vazquez96}.
+Based on the latest photometry of SN\,2009ip up to 3355 days postexplosion, \citet{smith22} suggest the presence of a cluster with $M_V \approx -7.5$~mag, possibly similar in scale to Trumpler 14, a $\sim$1--2~Myr-old, $4300~M_{\odot}$ cluster in the Carina Nebula \citep{vazquez96}.
 They infer an older age of $\gtrsim$4--5~Myr, however, based on the lack of a bright, resolved H$\alpha$ nebula that would be associated with a younger cluster.
-Our constraints on the host cluster of SN\,2015bh ($M_V \gtrsim -7.2$) would then imply a smaller, less massive association.
+Our constraints on the host cluster of SN\,2015bh ($M_V \gtrsim -7.1$) would then imply a smaller, less massive association.
 For example, the Trapezium cluster ($M_V \approx -6$~mag) within the $\approx$1800~$M_{\odot}$, $\approx$2~Myr-old Orion Nebula hosts a single O-type star of mass $M\approx 30~M_{\odot}$ \citep{hillenbrand98}; the host cluster of SN\,2015bh may plausibly lie somewhere in between these two examples.
-The luminosity of the nearby ($\lesssim$300\,pc) H$\alpha$ clump of $L_{\mathrm{H}\alpha} = 10^{37}$--$4\times10^{38}$~erg~s$^{-1}$ (Section~\ref{sec:spec}) is in the range of classical (e.g., Orion; 10$^{37}$~erg~s$^{-1}$) up to giant star-forming regions (e.g., SMC N66; $6\times10^{38}$~erg~s$^{-1}$; \citealp{crowther13}).
+The luminosity of the nearby ($\lesssim$300\,pc) H$\alpha$ clump of $L_{\mathrm{H}\alpha} = 2$--$3\times10^{37}$~erg~s$^{-1}$ (Appendix~\ref{appendix:spec}) is in the range of classical (e.g., Orion; 10$^{37}$~erg~s$^{-1}$) up to giant star-forming regions (e.g., SMC N66; $6\times10^{38}$~erg~s$^{-1}$; \citealp{crowther13}).
 In contrast, SN\,2009ip is largely isolated from other signs of star-formation \citep{smith16b,smith22}.
-Narrow-band H$\alpha$ imaging would provide valuable insight to the spatial morphology of this region and any possible emission associated with SN\,2015bh.
-Now that SN\,2015bh appears to have faded below the level of a persistent source, multiband photometry from the UV to the IR can probe the age and stellar content of the host population and provide important constraints on evolutionary pathways that could have produced the progenitor system.
+Narrowband H$\alpha$ imaging would provide valuable insight to the spatial morphology of this region and any possible emission associated with SN\,2015bh.
+Now that SN\,2015bh appears to have faded below the level of a persistent source, multiband photometry from the UV to the IR can test for the presence of an evolved or inflated companion and probe the age and stellar content of the host population.
+This will provide important constraints on evolutionary pathways that could have produced the progenitor system.